Valve/vostok/README.md

 1. Run validations
 2. Integrates with your ORM
-3. Works with other DBs
+3. Works with databases, other than PostgreSQL
 4. Sanitizes your data

 However, what it does is insert rows at a sick rate.